mreguant/retail-competition-trends/README.md

   - `FixedEffectModels` v1.6.3
   - `CategoricalArrays` v0.9.7
   - `RegressionTables` v0.5.3
+  - `JuMP` v0.21.10
+  - `Ipopt` v0.7.0
+  - `DataStructures` v0.18.11
+  - `Printf`
   - the program "`0_setup.jl`" will install all dependencies, and should be run once.

-The main file to run the whole repository uses the Windows Command Prompt, which may require Windows 10 or higher.
+The main file to run all the code uses the Windows Command Prompt, which may require Windows 10 or higher.

 ### Controlled Randomness